 15. Pied French Bulldog

 French Bulldogs of this variety are commonly confused with the Boston Terrier.
-And that’s because pied Frenchies are most commonly white with black spots and patches.
+And that’s because pied Frenchie coloring is most commonly white with black spots and patches.
 With similar body structures and ears, it’s easy to see the confusion.
 Either way, these pups are absolutely adorable and one of the more popular color combos for French Bulldog owners.

 Grooming and Care for Your French Bulldog’s Coat